rclone/rclone/docs/content/_index.md

 `--dry-run` protection.
 It can be used at the command line, in scripts or via its [API](/rc).

-Users have called it "The swiss army knife of cloud storage" and "Technology indistinguishable from magic".
+Users have called it "The Swiss army knife of cloud storage" and "Technology indistinguishable from magic".

 Rclone really cares about your data.
 It preserves your timestamps and